Last updated on August 10th, 2020 at 09:15 pm

 In place of protective styling, I am engaging in low manipulation styling.
 This includes wash and go’s, twist outs and stretched braid outs that turn into up-dos after a couple of days.

-Here’s to accelerated consistent hair growth and length retention!
+Here’s to fine natural hair growth and length retention with acceleration and consistency!